takashibinns/tableau-cloudformation-sample/README.md

 The next step for configuring your load balancer is to setup a new target group.
 This defines the group of EC2 instances that will receive incoming HTTP requests.
 Give your group a name, and leave the rest of the settings.
 The last step is to pick your EC2 instances as targets.
 We can leave this blank, since the Cloudformation template will automatically add our EC2 instance to this list.

 This process should be repeated for the Tableau Server web app, TSM web app, and Repository.
-You will need the ARNs for all three load balancers, for the Cloudformation template
+You will need the ARNs for all three load balancers, for the Cloudformation template.
+Once all three load balancers have been created, there is one more step for the Tableau Server and TSM web app load balancers.
+For each, find the load balancer in the AWS console and click on the _Listeners_ tab.
+You should see 2 listeners, one for HTTP (port 80) and one for HTTPS (port 443).
+We want to automatically take traffic coming into port 80, and redirect it perminantly to port 443 to make it use SSL.
+Select the HTTP : 80 listener and click edit, then change the default action to redirect the incoming requests to port 443.

 ### Route53